scivi-tools/scivi.web/README.md

 * `SETTINGS_CHANGED` -- dict of boolean flags, notifying that the user changed the value of corresponding setting (and probably your node should recalculate its state).
 It's up to you to set `false` here, when the changes are accepted.

+* `UPDATE_WIDGETS` -- function to force the settings widgets to update reflecting settings changes.

 * `DATA` -- dict for arbitrary data of your node.
 You can use it in a way you want, it is actually the memory of the node.
 This memory persists between processing calls.
 The content of this dict is serialized by saving the settings.

 * `CACHE` -- dict for arbitrary _transient_ data of your node.
 This is much like `DATA`, it persists between processing calls, but is _not_ serialized by saving.
 Use it for huge objects, that are (or can be) recalculated during processing and do not require saving.